ottotsuma/Melvor-Classes-Species/README.md

 ## Settings

-You are able to set the base shout Master cost for each tier.
+You are able to set the base you Master cost for each tier.
 Value must be between 100 and 999B.

 In addition, you can opt to use Standard or Hardcore modifier bonuses.
 Hardcore modifiers have been significantly reduced compared to Standard.